IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 _keywords: angular pivot grid, angular material pivot table, ignite ui for angular
 ---

-# Pivot Grid Overview
+# Angular Pivot Grid Overview

-The `IgxPivotGridComponent` displays data in a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) and helps performing complex analysis on the supplied data set.
+The Angular Pivot Grid Component displays data in a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) and helps performing complex analysis on the supplied data set.

-The Angular PivotGrid Component allows users to configure and display their data in a multi-dimensional pivot table structure.
+The `IgxPivotGridComponent` allows users to configure and display their data in a multi-dimensional pivot table structure.
  The rows and columns represent distinct data groups, and the data cell values represent aggregations.
 This allows for complex data analysis based on a simple flat data set.
-It is a feature rich pivot table that allows easy configuration of the different dimensions and values as well as additional data operations on them like filtering and sorting.
+The `IgxPivotGridComponent` is a feature-rich pivot table that allows easy configuration of the different dimensions and values as well as additional data operations on them like filtering and sorting.

-Can be used as a stand-alone component as well as in combination with the Pivot Data Selector Component for more flexible runtime configuration options.
+Can be used as a stand-alone component as well as in combination with the Angular Pivot Data Selector Component for more flexible runtime configuration options.

 <code-view style="height: 530px"
            data-demos-base-url="{environment:demosBaseUrl}"
            iframe-src="{environment:demosBaseUrl}/pivot-grid/pivot-with-selector-sample" alt="Angular Pivot Grid with Pivot Selector Example">
 </code-view>

-# Pivot Grid Configuration
+# Angular Pivot Grid Configuration

-The `igxPivotGrid` can be configured via the [`pivotConfiguration`](({environment:angularApiUrl}/classes/igxgridcomponent.html#pivotConfiguration)) property.
+The Angular Pivot Grid Component can be configured via the [`pivotConfiguration`](({environment:angularApiUrl}/classes/igxgridcomponent.html#pivotConfiguration)) property.

 ```html
 <igx-pivot-grid #grid1 [data]="data" [pivotConfiguration]="pivotConfigHierarchy">